nunomh/auth-tutorial-asaprogrammer/README.md

 # Authentication Tutorial using MERN

-Advanced MERN Auth Course: Email Verification, Password Recovery, and Welcome Emails
+Advanced MERN Auth Course: Express API with Login/Logout/Signup as well as Email Verification, Password Recovery, and Welcome Emails
 Based on As a Programmer youtube video https://www.youtube.com/watch?v=pmvEgZC55Cg

 ## Technologies Used